xilaili/Library-room-booking/README.md

   * <b><u>Manage Rooms</u></b>:
     * Admin can create a new room, delete the room, see list of the room.
     * Only admin can see the history of the room
-    * Only admin can cancel the room booked by others: go to the room showpage, if the room is booked by other member,admin also can the cancel button and cancel the room.
+    * Only admin can cancel the room booked by others: go to the user profile, looking user's history, clicking the cancel button.
   * <b><u>Manage Members</u></b>:
     * Displays a list of all library members:click the userslist on the top of the webpage.
     * See the profile of each member and see the history(only list the latest 10 histories, though history model saved all the history):go to the userslist page and click the user that you want to see.